Skip to main content

 CSW% is a pitching metric that combines called strikes and swinging strikes (whiffs) as a share of total pitches thrown, measuring how often a pitcher generates a strike without the ball being put in play.

-CSW% answers a simple question about a pitch or a pitcher's overall arsenal: out of every pitch thrown, how often does it produce a strike that isn't hit into play — either because the hitter takes it for a called strike or swings and misses entirely?
+CSW% answers a simple question about a pitch or a pitcher's overall arsenal.
+This means out of every pitch thrown, how often does it produce a strike that isn't hit into play.
+This means either.
+This is because the hitter takes it for a called strike or swings and misses entirely?
 By combining both outcomes into one number, CSW% avoids relying only on whiff rate (which ignores well-located pitches hitters correctly take for a strike) or only on called-strike rate (which ignores pitches with excellent late movement that get chased and missed).

-CSW% is popular in modern pitching analysis because it correlates well with overall pitch effectiveness and strikeout rate without needing a full plate appearance to resolve — it can be calculated pitch by pitch, which makes it useful for evaluating an individual pitch type just as easily as an entire outing.
+CSW% is popular in modern pitching analysis.
+This is because it correlates well with overall pitch effectiveness and strikeout rate without needing a full plate appearance to resolve.
+This means it can be calculated pitch by pitch.
+This makes it useful for evaluating an individual pitch type just as easily as an entire outing.
 A pitcher or a specific pitch with a high CSW% is generating strikes efficiently, whether through deception, movement, or location, without needing to rely on batted-ball luck.

-A pitcher throws 90 pitches in an outing, generating 18 called strikes and 9 swinging strikes — a combined 27 non-contact strikes, or a 30% CSW% for the game.
+A pitcher throws 90 pitches in an outing, generating 18 called strikes and 9 swinging strikes.
+This means a combined 27 non-contact strikes, or a 30% CSW% for the game.

 Why it matters